Number Munchers: Easter egg

 As an Easter egg, between December 1 and 25, the Muncher would wear a Santa Claus hat.
 This only worked on a computer that had a built-in clock or that was never turned off, as the built-in clock was not common at the time the games were popular.

 Educational goals

 The game was designed for school and home use for grades four to eight with parental controlled options to set the difficulty level.
-It teaches multiples, factors, prime numbers, equalities and inequalities.
-It helped introduce math skills to younger students, while helping older students to reinforce their existing math skill.
-In addition teachers could have their own copy of the game networked to copies in class to monitor and control them.
+It teaches multiples, factors, prime numbers, equalities, and inequalities.
+It helped introduce math skills to younger students, while helping older students to reinforce their existing math skills.
+In addition teachers could have their copy of the game networked to copies in class to monitor and control them.
 It has proven to be attention catching with the ability to train students' hand/eye coordination as well as building up self-esteem and instilling confidence.